 An employee may also be eligible for up to 26 weeks of leave to care for a covered servicemember during a single 12-month period if the employee is the spouse, son, daughter, parent, or next of kin of the covered servicemember.
 This single 12-month period begins with the first day the employee takes the leave.
-A covered servicemember includes: (1) a current member of the Armed Forces, including a member of the National Guard or Reserves, who is undergoing medical treatment, recuperation or therapy, is otherwise in outpatient status, or is otherwise on the temporary disability retired list, for a serious injury or illness incurred in the line of duty; or (2) a veteran who is undergoing medical treatment, recuperation or therapy for a serious injury or illness incurred in the line of duty and: (i) was a member of the Armed Forces (including a member of the National Guard or Reserves); and (ii) was terminated or released under conditions other than dishonorable within the five-year period before the eligible employee first takes FMLA military caregiver leave to care for the veteran.
+A covered servicemember includes: (1) a current member of the Armed Forces, including a member of the National Guard or Reserves, who is undergoing medical treatment, recuperation or therapy, is otherwise in outpatient status, or is otherwise on the temporary disability retired list, for a serious injury or illness incurred in the line of duty; or (2) a veteran who is undergoing medical treatment, recuperation or therapy for a serious injury or illness incurred in the line of duty; or (2) a veteran who is undergoing medical treatment, recuperation or therapy for a serious injury or illness incurred in the line of duty; or (2) a veteran who is undergoing medical treatment, recuperation or therapy for a serious injury or illness incurred in the line of duty; in the line of the National Guard or Reserves); and (ii) was a member of the Armed Forces (including a member of the National Guard or Reserves); and (ii) was terminated or released under conditions other than dishonorable within the five-year period before the eligible employee first takes FMLA military caregiver leave to care for the veteran.